AeKard/PipeLanguage-Custom-Interpreter/README.md

 flow(else_if_return_test(5,5));
 ```

-To compile all Java files into the `out` folder:
+Compile all Java files into the `out` folder:
 ```bash
 javac -d out *.java
 ```